RecordsKeeper/multichain/docs/source/usecases.rst

 		:align: center
 		:width: 693.433px

-Academic certificates can be easily issued and verified using Recordskeeper Ledger.
-The educational authorities issue a certificate and give the user a receipt which they can share with any third party to prove the authenticity of the certificate.
-When the third party receives this receipt, they can easily check it’s authenticity on the Recordskeeper ledger.
+Academic certificates can be easily issued and verified using the RecordsKeeper ledger.
+Educational authorities can issue a certificate and give the user a receipt which they can share with any third party to prove the authenticity of the certificate.
+When the third party receives this receipt, they can easily check its authenticity on the RecordsKeeper ledger.

-Additionally, RecordsKeeper adds following features in this medium in the following ways:
+Additionally, RecordsKeeper provides the following features:

-**Transparency** – Both the parties who are interested in viewing academic credentials can see it on the RecordsKeeper blockchain.
-This ensures that only people with ownership rights can make decisions about who has access this information.
+**Transparency** – Both the parties who are interested in viewing academic credentials can see them on the RecordsKeeper blockchain.
+This ensures that only people with ownership rights can make decisions about who has access to this information.

 **Immutability** – Blockchains are the most secure source for storing the information right now.
 They rely on the integrity of the network to ensure the authenticity of the stored information.
-So, the Academics certificates stored on the RecordsKeeper blockchain are immutable.
+Thus, academic certificates stored on the RecordsKeeper blockchain are immutable.

-**Disintermediation** – Using Recordskeeper blockchain to store and share academic credentials helps us bypass the need for a central controlling authority that manages and keeps records.
+**Disintermediation** – Using the RecordsKeeper blockchain to store and share academic credentials helps us bypass the need for a central controlling authority that manages and keeps records.
 This makes the overall process of storing credentials more trustworthy as there are no middlemen involved.

-**Collaboration** – Once the information becomes available on the RecordsKeeper blockchain, it is much easier to ascribe ownership and therefore, safer to share the information without the fear of this information getting compromised.
+**Collaboration** – Once the information becomes available on the RecordsKeeper blockchain, it is much easier to ascribe ownership, and therefore safer to share the information without the fear of this information being compromised.

 .. _supply-chain:

 Supply Chain Management
 -----------------------

-**Supply Chain Management over RecordsKeeper Blockchain**
+**Supply Chain Management over the RecordsKeeper Blockchain**

 .. image:: _static/Supply-Chain-Management.png
 		:align: center
 		:width: 693.433px

-Recordskeeper can help improve the supply chain management in following ways:
+RecordsKeeper can help improve the supply chain management in the following ways:

-Recording the quantity and transfer of assets – like pallets, trailers, containers, etc. – as they move between supply chain nodes
+- Recording the quantity and transfer of assets – such as pallets, trailers, or containers, etc. – as they move between supply chain nodes
-Tracking purchase orders, change orders, receipts, shipment notifications, or other trade-related documents Assigning or verifying certifications or certain properties of physical products; for example determining if a food product is organic or fair trade
+- Tracking purchase orders, change orders, receipts, shipment notifications, or other trade-related documents
+- Assigning or verifying certifications or certain properties of physical products; for example, determining if a food product is organic or fair trade
-Linking physical goods to serial numbers, barcodes, digital tags like RFID, etc.
+- Linking physical goods to serial numbers, barcodes, digital tags such as RFID, etc.
-Sharing information about manufacturing process, assembly, delivery, and maintenance of products with suppliers and vendors.
+- Sharing information about the manufacturing process, assembly, delivery, and maintenance of products with suppliers and vendors.

-Each unit has a set of compliance which needs to be followed.
-Recordskeeper, can make sure that compliances are being followed, throughout the process.
-At each unit, the current status of the supply and it’s related compliance is approved and recorded in the ledger by the concerned unit, thus helping in maintaining transparency among all units.
-The Recordskeeper will maintain copies of receipts, orders or notification etc and will make sure that their integrity is maintained.
-RecordsKeeper helps you set the rules for recording the data thus you can set the compliance conditions and only when the conditions are meet, RecordsKeeper will allow the user to share the data.
+Each unit has a set of compliance conditions which need to be followed.
+RecordsKeeper can make sure that these are being followed, throughout the process.
+For each unit, the current status of the supply and its related compliance is approved and recorded in the ledger by the unit itself, thus helping to maintain transparency among all units.
+RecordsKeeper will store copies of receipts, orders, or notifications, etc. and will make sure that their integrity is maintained.
+RecordsKeeper helps businesses set the rules for recording the data so that they can set the compliance conditions themselves.
+Only when the conditions are met does RecordsKeeper allow the user to share the data.

 .. _file-sharing:

-Trutless File Sharing
+Trustless File Sharing
 ----------------------

 **Trustless File Storing and Sharing over RecordsKeeper Blockchain**